 The 16-Hour Field Calibration & Adjustment Course is designed for people who:

 - Perform or supervise alignment and measurement work in the field.

 - Already have some knowledge and experience with optical instrument application.

 - Want to perform several common checks and adjustments but don’t have laboratory equipment to do so.

 Course content is appropriate for field technicians and supervisors, calibration lab supervisors and technicians, maintenance technicians, and others who rely on proper optical instrument calibration.
 The 16-hour field calibration course focuses exclusively on calibration and adjustment of transits and precision sight levels.
-Several topics from the 40-hour course are discussed briefly as context for the 16-hour course.
-Therefore, while not mandatory, we recommend students who enroll in the 16-hour course have previous optical instrument experience or have completed the 40-hour Optical Tooling Theory & Applications Course.
+Several topics from the Theory and Applications course are discussed briefly as context for the 16-hour course.
+Therefore, while not mandatory, we recommend students who enroll in the 16-hour course have previous optical instrument experience or have completed the Optical Tooling Theory & Applications Course.

 Field Calibration & Adjustment Course Format

 As with all Brunson Instrument training classes, the hands-on approach is taken, allowing students to spend almost the entire time adjusting and testing transits and levels with items that are commonly used while doing measurement and alignment jobs.
 Students are allowed and encouraged to bring their own instruments to gain the specific experience they need.